- Providing outstanding care for patients with kidney disease and hypertension.

 The OHSU Kidney Transplant Program began in 1959 and to date has served more than 5,000 patients.
 We take a multidisciplinary approach for the care of our transplant patients, including nephrologists and urologists that have extensive experience treating kidney disease.

 Our research programs address fundamental processes that are relevant to kidney function in health and disease.
 We employ a variety of experimental model systems ranging from cells to humans.
-Our collaborative faculty uses a wide array of techniques that include molecular biology, genetics, biochemistry, and microscopy to study the physiology of the kidney.
-We are also involved in several clinical trials.
+Our collaborative faculty uses a wide array of techniques that include molecular biology, genetics, biochemistry, and microscopy to study the physiology of the kidney in the lab.
+Our clinical research faculty are involved in both clinical trial and non-trial research projects across different areas of nephrology.
+Several faculty work directly with the Portland VA Medical Center or have collaborations around the globe.